tiry/nuxeo-talend-components/components/README.md

  - define a field named "dc_title"
  - set comment to "dc:title"

+## Provided componets

+`nNuxeoCreateOrUpdate` : output component that can be used to create or Update documents inside Nuxeo

+`nNuxeoInput` : simple components that allows to query Nuxeo to retrieve documents and use them inside Talend

+`nNuxeoGenericInput` : same as `nNuxeoInput`, but let you choose the target Operation on the Nuxeo side

 ## Using the components

 If you want to create or update documents inside Nuxeo from Talend, please see the [Create/Update sample](../doc/create_update.md).